d-bl/GroundForge/docs/help/Reshape-Patterns.md

 * Lace8 and Knipling (💰, not on Mac)
   these don't understand the downloads at all.
 * InkScape (free, needs crutches on a Mac)
-  won't need step 2.
+  won't need step 2, see below for details.
 * Affinity Designer (💰, Mac, iPad and Windows)
-  use `symbols` for step 2 as shown by [graphicheck] and many others.
-Some patterns may have more variants than fit into the visible area, select everything and move the patterns around to find the one you want to use.
-See this [feature request](https://forum.affinity.serif.com/index.php?/topic/69166-import-svgs-use-elements-and-symbols/).
-  Step 3: Use the `layer` panel to select all objects in the group of one repeat (click the first, shift-click the last); continue with the node tool as for InkScape.
-See this [bug and workaround](https://forum.affinity.serif.com/index.php?/topic/69189-not-all-nodes-in-an-area-are-selected/).
+  does need step 2, see below below for details.
 * CorelDRAW (💰💰, Home and Student Suite 💰, Windows)
   use `clone` from the edit menu for step 2.
 * InkPad (free, iPad)
   version 1.6 has no facilities to make the pattern follow the leader of the dance.